-Solution of the failing hard disk drive can be hot-swapped.)
+Soon as possible, and perform a reconstruction (rebuild) processing.
+(The failing hard disk drive can be hot-swapped.)

-■ Flashing switching back and forth between green and amber
+Flashing switching back and forth between green and amber

 The lamp indicates that reconstruction (rebuild) processing is being performed for the hard disk.
 (This flashing does not indicate a failure.)
 When a failing hard disk is replaced in a RAID system, the system rebuilds the data.
 (Auto-rebuild function) The lamp switches back and forth between green and amber during rebuild processing.